apohllo/ror-tasks/task-4/Readme.md

 4. Write tests that will show the validations are defined correctly.

+  TODO
   * extensive list of query language examples